Applied Therapeutics Announces Clinical Benefit of Govorestat (AT-007) in ACTION-Galactosemia Kids Trial; Company Plans to Meet with FDA Regarding Potential NDA Submission

-/EIN News/ -- NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Applied Therapeutics, Inc. (Nasdaq: APLT), a clinical-stage biopharmaceutical company developing a pipeline of novel drug candidates against validated molecular targets in indications of high unmet medical need, today announced results from the ACTION-Galactosemia Kids study of govorestat (AT-007), a novel, oral, small molecule, central nervous system (CNS) penetrant Aldose Reductase inhibitor (ARI).
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Applied Therapeutics, Inc. APLT, a clinical-stage biopharmaceutical company developing a pipeline of novel drug candidates against validated molecular targets in indications of high unmet medical need, today announced results from the ACTION-Galactosemia Kids study of govorestat (AT-007), a novel, oral, small molecule, central nervous system (CNS) penetrant Aldose Reductase inhibitor (ARI).

 "We believe Govorestat has demonstrated compelling evidence of clinical benefit alongside a favorable safety profile in patients with Galactosemia," said Shoshana Shendelman, PhD, CEO, Founder and Chair of the Board of Applied Therapeutics.
 "We look forward to working collaboratively with regulators to ensure that this important treatment is available to patients with Galactosemia as quickly as possible.
 We plan to request a pre-NDA meeting with the FDA, and we have already received feedback from the EMA supportive of a submission in Europe."